SUSTAINABLE BUILDINGS

 Applicability

-Answer
+Answer & Scoring

-Select all the apply:
+Select all that apply:

 Requirements

-a.
-Conduct an assessment that considers a variety of DEI strategies, and the feasibility of implementing them
+1. Conduct an assessment that considers a variety of DEI strategies, and the feasibility of implementing them

-b.
-Engage a third-party DEI expert to consider in-house assessment and help in the development of a building-specific DEI strategy
+2. Engage a third-party DEI expert to consider in-house assessment and help in the development of a building-specific DEI strategy

-c.
-Develop a long-term DEI implementation plan based on the building-specific DEI strategies identified in the in-house assessment and through consultation with DEI expert
+3. Develop a long-term DEI implementation plan based on the building-specific DEI strategies identified in the in-house assessment and through consultation with DEI expert

 Strategies to consider include: